-- Providing on-going advice to a number of contractors in relation to contractual arrangements and dispute avoidance
+- Providing ongoing advice to a number of contractors and sub-contractors in relation to contractual arrangements and dispute avoidance

 - Acting for funders in connection with secured lending for construction projects

-- Significant experience of bringing and defending adjudications, including valuation, extensions of time, loss and expense, variations, defects and professional negligence disputes
+- Significant experience in bringing and defending adjudications, including final account, delay and defects claims

 Andrew Keeley writes for Building on the consequences of a liquidated damages clause being unenforceable